Music and politics in Ethiopia: Haacaaluu Hundeessaa

 In 2015, Oromo artist Haacaaluu Hundeessaa, known for his songs of political activism, released "Maalan Jiraa" ("What fate is mine?").
 Hundeessaa was arrested at age 17 for political activism, and at the time of the song's release he had spent five years in prison, where he reportedly became increasingly politicized.
-"Malaan Jiraa" attempts to relate the strugglees of the Oromo people, and once released it became a rallying anthem for their cause.
+"Malaan Jiraa" attempts to relate the struggles of the Oromo people, and once released it became a rallying anthem for their cause.

 Hundeessaa followed by releasing “Jirra” ("We Are Here”) in 2017, and that same year, he performed at a concert in the capital to raise money for displaced Oromo families.
 Between 2015 and 2018, Ethiopia saw a rise in Oromo protests.
 The protests lead to the resignation of Prime Minister Hailemariam Desalegn, who was replaced by Abiy Ahmed.
 Even though Ahmed encouraged political and economic freedom, ethnic tensions persisted.

 On the evening of June 29, 2020, Hundeessaa was shot and killed on the street in Addis Ababa.
 By early morning on June 30, thousands of demonstrators took to the streets across Oromia.
 Homes and businesses were vandalized in Addis Ababa, troops were deployed to restore order, and the internet was switched off nationwide for more than a week.
 Thousands of arrests were made and more than 160 people died.
 Both sides of the conflict have blamed each other for the death of Hundeessaa, but the truth of the circumstances surrounding his death remains unknown.